tarunkumarkale/Ascii/README.md

 # Ascii
-User give  value and it return ascii value
+The user gives value  inside the input field and it returns the ASCII value here I use for loop to count  the length of multiple characters at a time of user value  and it returns each character ascii value each cahracter